JBenitoL/Covid19Bot/README.md

 # Covid19Bot
 Telegram bot for obtaining updated graphs for the covid19.

-Telegram token must be added in the sampleconfig
+An enviroment variable called "CORONATOKEN" must be created with the actual token of the bot